 Heated cooking oil increases the concentration of inflammatory compounds absorbable by the food.
 Once absorbed, these inflammatory compounds increase the chances of contracting chronic diseases such as cardiovascular disease.

 The air fryer uses a lot of time to fry food thoroughly.
-The long cook time ensures starch in starchy foods like Irish potatoes breaks down completely.
-Upon consuming such food, the starch will be more digestible, lowering the effect on blood sugar.
+The long cooking time ensures starch in starchy foods like Irish potatoes breaks down completely.
+The starch will be more digestible upon consuming such food, lowering the effect on blood sugar.

 3. Helps In Weight Loss

 Weight gain is a rising problem in modern-day society.
 Many people are struggling to lose weight.
 If you walk down the street, you will notice a lot of people with excessive weight.
-Also, gym subscriptions are on the rise as people struggle to cut down weight.
+Also, gym subscriptions are rising as people struggle to reduce weight.

-A common myth held worldwide is that carbohydrates and proteins are the most significant contributors to weight gain.
+A common worldwide myth is that carbohydrates and proteins are the most significant contributors to weight gain.
 Unbeknown to many, fats are the most important contributor to weight gain.
-Each gram of fat has approximately nine calories, which is incredibly high compared to the rates in proteins and carbohydrates.
-Switching to an air fryer reduces the amount of fats you consume drastically and helps massively in weight loss.
+Each gram of fat has approximately nine calories, which is incredibly high compared to the rates of proteins and carbohydrates.
+Switching to an air fryer drastically reduces the fats you consume and helps weight loss.

 4. Minimizes Cooking Pollution

-An air fryer helps you avoid breathing harmful compounds released as a result of cooking.
+An air fryer helps you avoid breathing harmful compounds released from cooking.
 When carbohydrate-rich foods are fired at high temperatures, they release a compound called Acrylamide.

-International Agency for Research on Cancer has classified Acrylamide as carcinogenic.
+The International Agency for Research on Cancer has classified Acrylamide as carcinogenic.
 Possible links to ovarian, endometrial, and kidney cancers have been established.
-The air fryer keeps you clean against such harmful compounds because it uses very minimal oil, and the cooking is contained.
+The air fryer keeps you clean against harmful compounds because it uses minimal oil and contains the cooking.